How to Sell a House During a Divorce in the UK: Everything You Need to Know

 - Non-financial contributions (e.g. raising children, homemaking)

 While a 50/50 split is common, it is not guaranteed.
-Always seek independent legal advice to understand what you're entitled to.
+Always consult a tax adviser to understand your specific position.

 Tax Implications When Selling During Divorce